 As per the American Academy of Sleep Medicine, nighttime grinding is also more prevalent in mentally challenged children or those who have cerebral palsy.

 What Is A Night Guard For Teeth Grinding?

 A night guard is a removable device similar in design to mouth guards or removable dentures, worn over the teeth to prevent them from the damaging effects of bruxism.
-The nigh guards function by serving as a barrier between your teeth.
+The night guards function by serving as a barrier between your teeth.
 When you clench your teeth while wearing them, the night guard dampens the tension and provides a cushion between your teeth – preventing your teeth from excessive wear and sensitivity.
 Nightguards are available in different forms.

 How To Stop Clenching Jaw From Stress?

 Jaw clenching or grinding of the teeth can severely affect your oral health, such as the excessive wear of the teeth, disturbance in the bite, tooth sensitivity and jaw joint problems.
 If you are suffering from stress-related bruxism or clenching of jaws, then you can manage this problem by taking care of the following: